dgaydukov/how-to-become-lead-architect/design-and-architecture/prolog/README.md

 * tree-based data structures
 * backtracking

-At first glance it looks like magic, that you just say what-to-do and prolog internally decides how to do it, yet there is no magic.
+At first glance it looks like magic, that you just say what-to-do and prolog internally decides how-to-do it, yet there is no magic.
 Just like SQL, you just add some data and relations between them, and then you just query it.
 In my opinion, it even more limited than any imperative language like c++/java, cause there is only small area where prolog can be applied, also you can solve any prolog-like problem in imperative language, but not vice-versa.

 Conclusion: prolog is a nice language to learn, especially for students, or if you just want to broaden you knowledge, yet it's pretty useless in modern world.
 And practice shows it, top 30 programming language all - imperative, and prolog only somewhere in the bottom, with some niche, but this niche is extremely small.

 Syntax:
 * [5 min introduction](http://www.cs.trincoll.edu/~ram/cpsc352/notes/prolog/factsrules.html)